Simple Vegan or Vegetarian Potato leek soup

 Milk vs Plant Milk

 Milk can mean many different things to people today.
 From full fat, reduced fat, low fat, and non-fat, the purchase decision comes purely based on taste.
 However, with plant milks, there are many different pros and cons to using each type.
-I typically purchase soy milk, oatmilk, or pea milk based on sale price, but other things can influence my decision.
-In this recipe, it’s important to make sure your plant milk is unflavored and unsweetened, as it will alter the taste of the dish.
+I typically purchase soy milk, oat milk, or pea milk based on the sale price, but other things can influence my decision.

 Leeks